Greatest Soap Opera Recasting DecisionsPublished on December 1, 2020. Updated November 17, 2022

 Actress Kate Mansi SORASed the Abigail character in 2011, and Days’ fans watched Abby grow from an awkward teen into a beautiful young woman.
 As a fan favorite, viewers were skeptical when Marci Miller was recast in the role in 2016, but she’s doing an incredible job.
-While the actresses have played hot potato with the role since 2018, with Miller exiting the role for Mansi to step in and then leave in the winter of 2020 (Marci would then re-emerge in fall 2020), both ladies create an interesting yet consistent spin on the role of Abby Deveraux DiMera.
+While the actresses played hot potato with the role for a while (with Marci re-emerging in fall 2020), both ladies created an interesting yet consistent spin on the role of Abby Deveraux DiMera.

 It had to have been hard for Mark Grossman to step into the Adam Newman role in 2019.
 Not only did he have to follow in the footsteps of actor Justin Hartley, which aren’t shoes that are easily filled, past-Adam actor, Michael Muhney, also did a fantastic job of portraying Adam Newman during his time.
 While fans thought the fresh-faced Grossman looked a little young to play Adam initially, once he hit daytime drama screens, he wowed viewers all across the board.

 Emme Rylan seems to be the queen of recasts when it comes to soaps.
 She stepped into the General Hospital (GH) Lulu Falconeri role in 2013, and was very successful.
 But that’s not why she’s on this list!
 She hits this list for a part she helped evolve back in 2010, playing spoiled rich kid Abby Newman on the Young and the Restless (Y&R).
 Rylan was able to turn a one-dimensional character into a multi-faceted role where fans could truly connect with the part.
-Emme’s portrayal of Abby helped elevate the character into the major player she is now in Genoa City, which recast Melissa Ordway now enjoys.
+Emme’s portrayal of Abby helped elevate the character into a major player in Genoa City, which recast Melissa Ordway now enjoys.

 5. Julie Pinson – DOOL’s Billie Reed